Kent State Golden Flashes baseball: Postseason

-Kent State has made 28 appearances in the Mid-American Conference baseball tournament, winning 12 titles through 2023.
+Kent State has made 28 appearances in the Mid-American Conference baseball tournament, winning 12 titles through 2026.
 The tournament was first held in 1981 but discontinued from 1984 through 1991 and again in 2020.
 The Flashes made their first appearance in the 1992 tournament, which was also their first tournament title, and have qualified for every tournament since then except 2005.
 From 1981 through 1983 and 1992 through 1997, the tournament included only the top four teams in the conference.
 It was expanded to six teams in 1998 and eight teams in 2008.
 After being canceled in 2020 and discontinued for 2021, the tournament was restored for 2022 as a four-team tournament and retains the double-elimination format.
-During the years the tournament has been hosted by the top seed, Kent State has hosted the tournament eight times through 2023.
-Through the 2023 tournament, the Flashes' overall tournament record is 72–38 and their 12 titles are the most in conference history.
+During the years the tournament has been hosted by the top seed, Kent State has hosted the tournament eight times.
+Through the 2026 tournament, the Flashes' overall tournament record is 75–44 and their 12 titles are the most in conference history.